-- Review of BMP: The event was scheduled for April 2020 but was canceled due to Covid-19 and concerns for social distancing.
-Educational material went out to all community groups and helpful guides on how to dispose of materials were sent out on the Recycling and Solid Waste website. - Program Plan Revisions: Program Plan revisions were not necessary at this time.
+- Review of BMP: The event was April 2022.
+Educational material went out to all community groups and helpful guides on how to dispose of materials were sent out on the Recycling and Solid Waste website.
+The County did wave tipping fees for 4 clean up group of Earth Day events, one new group joined in with clean ups. - Program Plan Revisions: Program Plan revisions were not necessary at this time.